 This story outlines the potential danger of using a tax professional without international tax experience to prepare your returns when you have foreign income and assets.
-It also shows how close this guy came to being a covered expatriate, along with all of the negative baggage that goes with it—simply because he believed he was in compliance.
+It also shows how close this guy came to be a covered expatriate, along with all of the negative baggage that goes with it—simply because he believed he was in compliance.

 He was lucky he hired us to assist in his expatriation.
 The moral of the story—don’t expatriate without the assistance of an international tax specialist to ensure everything is done properly.